bberkman1302/dali-23w/README.md

 # dali-app-23w

 ## Overview
-For my developer supplement, I made a landing page that offers you the current weather and time, and also allows you to play music randomly selected with a certin genre.
+For my developer supplement, I made a landing page that offers you the current weather and time, and also allows you to play music randomly selected within a certin genre.
 I used the OpenWeatherMap API to fetch the weather data, and the iTunes API to fetch music data.
 Additionally, I added google authentification functionality so that the page could be more customizable.

 ## How to Run
 After cloning the repo, first run `npm install` then `npm start`.